anniehoogendoorn/RepeatCounter/RepeatCounterSpecs.md

 --Behavior 1--//Letter counted 1 time

-Single letter in Input is counted once in the Comparison_input
+Single letter in Input is counted 1 time in the Comparison_input

 Input: 'c'
 Comparison_input: 'c'